dariopellegrini/kdone-website/password_recovery.md

 # Password recovery

-Similarly to [E-mail confirmation](email_confirmation.md), KDone supports password recovery.
+Similar to [E-mail confirmation](email_confirmation.md), KDone supports password recovery.

-The logic is pretty straight forward.
+The logic is pretty straightforward.
-- User call an API with e-mail and new desired password.
+- User calls an API with e-mail and the new desired password.
-- User receive a confirmation link that should be clicked in order to change password.
+- User receives a confirmation link that should be clicked to change the password.
-- Once user clicks the link the password will be changed.
+- Once the user clicks the link the password will be changed.

 Add password recovery configuration inside `userModule` DSL.
 ```kotlin